Page - Getting to Myoko Red Warehouse, Akakura Onsen

 Method Three: Getting to Akakura Onsen via JoetsuMyoko Station

 Another easy service is to catch the Hokuriku shinkansen to JoetsuMyoko Station (about 2 hours from Tokyo).
 JoetsuMyoko Station is about 25km from Akakura Onsen.
 From there (East Exit) catch the shuttle to the winter bus stop in Akakura Onsen.
 The winter bus stop is only about 3 minutes walk from the lodge but we can also pick you up if you advise your time of arrival.
-Download the 2016/17 timetable here.
+See the 2016/17 timetable here (to be updated in Nov 17).

 - Leave Tokyo at 09.32